top of page

 • Alpaca (Suri)

-• Pre-washed wool (we prefer to not receive washed wool)
+• Pre-washed Fiber (we prefer to not receive washed wool)

 • We can process other/exotic fibers, so please contact us for specific pricing.